Last Updated on March 3, 2021 by Dani

 We went with Vertigo Biking, and were happy with the service they provided.
 The bikes (Haro mountain bikes) were excellent and I was thankful for the full-face helmet.

-Vertigo charges 480 Bolivianos (US$70) for the Death Road trip, which includes a snack, full lunch buffet, a T-Shirt and a CD with all photos of the day.
+Vertigo charges 530 Bolivianos (around US$77) for the Death Road trip, which includes a snack, full lunch buffet, a T-Shirt and a CD with all photos of the day.

-Would you do the Death Road by bike?
+Would you consider cycling Bolivia’s Death Road?
 Or have you been to Bolivia and are the proud owner of an ‘I survived the Death Road’ T-Shirt, too?
 Share your experience in the comments below!